oxngon/wai-runner/README.md

 # wai runner
-automation script to avoid sdxl model while running wai nodes runs the `wai` command with model detection so that your node starts with any other model but `sdxl`.
+automation script to avoid sdxl model while running wai nodes;

+runs the `wai` command with model detection so that your node starts with any other model but `sdxl`.

 *NOTE: this is community made script, provided as-is; it will be deleted as soon as wai team provides a fix*